Paphos

 The current city of Paphos lies on the Mediterranean coast, about 50 km west of Limassol (the biggest port on the island), both of which are connected by the A6 highway.
-Paphos International Airport is the country's second-largest airport.
+Paphos International Airport is the country's second-largest airport, and is a gateway to western and southern Cyprus.
 The city has a subtropical-Mediterranean climate, with the mildest temperatures on the island.

 In 1980, Paphos was included on the UNESCO World Heritage List for its ancient architecture, mosaics, and ancient religious importance.
 It was selected as a European Capital of Culture for 2017 along with Aarhus.